What is RAID 50 : The two in one RAID

 Advantages of RAID 50

 RAID 50’s first notable advantage is the optimization of disk space.
 While it uses more disks than RAID 5, RAID arrays like RAID 10 uses more than RAID 50.

 Another benefit worth mentioning is the improved read and write performance of data that is derived from RAID 50.
 This is a performance RAID upgrade compared to using a RAID 5 array alone.

 RAID 50 also provides data protection in case of failed drives.
 This is better than RAID 5, which only protects its data against one disk failure, making the RAID 50 a better choice over RAID 5.

 RAID 50 can be said to be expensive, as it cost a lot with its minimum requirement of six drives.
 It needs more disks than the RAID 5 array.

 Another disadvantage worth mentioning is its need for a sophisticated hardware in form of a RAID controller.
 This requirement, which is also noticed in RAID 5, calls for the synchronization of disks.
 This, in turn, limits the number of disks that can be used because not all disks can be synchronized.

 The last disadvantage that will be mentioned for the RAID 50 is the loss of drives.
 This answers the question, “How many drives can you lose in a RAID 50?”.
 The simple answer to this question is that you may lose one drive in every sub-array.

 However, it should be noted that this drive loss may be accompanied by data loss.
-Once this happened, call a data recovery expert immediately to save you from a lot of headaches.
+Once this happened, call a data recovery expert immediately to save you from a lot of headache.